EVerest/EVerest/docs/general/02_quick_start_guide.rst

 Needed Packages
 ===============
 You will need Python, Jinja2, PyYAML, a compiler and some more system libraries set up.
-See the detailed page for :ref:`setting up your development environment <Prepare Dev Environment>` to see some examples for operating systems.
+See the detailed page for
+:ref:`setting up your development environment <preparedevenv_main>` to see some examples for operating systems.

 After having created your environment, return back here, where we will go on with downloading and installing EVerest.

-.. _Quick Start Download and Install:
+.. _quickstartguide_download_install:

 ********************
 Download And Install